dell/csm-docs/content/v3/deployment/csmoperator/modules/authorization.md

     `kubectl create secret tls karavi-auth-tls -n authorization --key <location-of-private-key-file> --cert <location-of-certificate-file>`

-    If using a self-signed certificate, prepare `samples/authorization/certificate.yaml` provided [here](https://github.com/dell/csm-operator/blob/main/samples/authorization/certificate_v150.yaml).
+    If using a self-signed certificate, prepare `samples/authorization/certificate.yaml` provided [here](https://github.com/dell/csm-operator/blob/main/samples/authorization/certificate_v160.yaml).
 An entry for each hostname specified in the CR must be added under `dnsNames` for the certificate to be valid for each Ingress.

     Use this command to create the `karavi-auth-tls` secret:

     `kubectl create -f samples/authorization/certificate.yaml`

+### Verify Installation of the CSM Authorization Proxy Server
+Once the Authorization CR is created, you can verify the installation as mentioned below:

+  `kubectl describe csm/<name-of-custom-resource> -n <namespace>`

 ### Install Karavictl